FhenixProtocol/cofhe-docs/docs/devdocs/architecture/data-flows/fhe-operation.md

 1. **Update ciphertext registry** with the new encrypted result
 2. **Complete the operation cycle** without revealing any encrypted values

-### 📌 Step 7: Decryption Operations (When Applicable)

-For operations requiring decryption:

-1. **fheOS server calls the threshold network** with:
-   - The ciphertext to be decrypted
-   - Transaction hash from the host chain
-   - Original operation handle

-2. **Threshold network security protocol**:
-   - Verify the host chain requested the desired decryption
-   - Retrieve the actual ciphertext hash from private storage
-   - Validate ciphertext hash integrity
-   - Perform secure decryption

-3. **Return decrypt result to the aggregatr**:
-   - Call appropriate callback function on the aggregator
-   - Call the TaskManager with relevant result.

-4. **TaskManager emit event with decryption result**:
-   - Provide decrypted result by emitting an event `DecryptionResult`
-   - The event consists of `ciphertext handle`, `result`, `requestor` (of that decrypt operation)

 ---